-A Solution for Contract Management: Office 365
+A Solution for Contract Management: Microsoft 365

 A big driver for most organizations has been the cost and risk of internal IT.
 This can be true whether you view cost and risk in terms of finances, available resources, or securing IT infrastructure.
-With Office 365, companies can reduce IT personnel or redeploy existing personnel to help users meet business needs using the new technology.
-Microsoft touts the security of Azure both from malicious attacks or system failures, and the resources it spends in this regard are well beyond corporate subscribers to Office 365 could deploy on their own.
+With Microsoft 365, companies can reduce IT personnel or redeploy existing personnel to help users meet business needs using the new technology.
+Microsoft touts the security of Azure both from malicious attacks or system failures, and the resources it spends in this regard are well beyond what corporate subscribers to Microsoft 365 could deploy on their own.

 - Azure Cognitive Services – the underlying engine for content extraction, increasingly a part of onboarding contracts and identifying terms, obligations, and metadata.